 The government is increasingly making a landlord’s right to use section 21 conditional upon them complying with their legal obligations.

-Regulations now provide that you can’t serve a section 21 notice unless you have first served on your tenants
+Regulations now provide that you can’t serve a section 21 notice unless you have first issued your tenants with:

 Further requirements can be added later if the Secretary of State wishes, so watch out for this list growing.